Heel Pain Treatments By Lexington Podiatry

-Upon your first visit, we will conduct a thorough examination of your feet, including an in-office diagnostic ultrasound, digital X-rays and gait analysis.
+Upon your first visit, we will conduct a thorough examination of your feet, often including an in-office diagnostic ultrasound, digital X-rays and/or a comprehensive gait analysis.

-Once a diagnosis is made, we employ a mix of treatment options that might include:
+Once a diagnosis is made, we employ a mix of treatment options.

 - RICE – Rest, Ice, Compression and Elevation are often recommended to reduce inflammation and allow the foot to heel.

-- Orthotics – We use foot orthotics to address the pain and progression of many foot conditions.
-Designed to fit closely with your own foot, the orthotics relieve stress, supports arches and act as a shock absorber.
+- Orthotics – We use orthotics to address the pain and progression of many foot conditions.
+Designed to fit closely with your own foot, the custom or semi-custom orthotics relieve stress, supports arches and act as a shock absorber.

 - Anti-inflammatory Medications – Many foot conditions involve swelling or inflammation, which can be reduced with over-the-counter and prescribed anti-inflammatories.